Microsoft 365 Multi-Factor Authentication

-Beginning in 2020, HostGator customers will see that Microsoft has automatically enabled the security defaults for Office 365 users.
+Beginning in 2020, HostGator customers will see that Microsoft has changed the name of Microsoft Office to Microsoft 365 and automatically enabled the security defaults for Microsoft 365 users.
 Enabling this security feature provides enhanced protection.
-Due to this security being enabled, Office 365 admin users will need to set up multi-factor authentication for their organization, and each individual user must then configure the two-factor authentication for their account.
-The admin user must configure the organization's multi-factor authentication within the first 15 days of the Office 365 account's creation.
+Due to this security being enabled, Microsoft 365 admin users will need to set up multi-factor authentication for their organization, and each individual user must then configure the two-factor authentication for their account.
+The admin user must configure the organization's multi-factor authentication within the first 15 days of the Microsoft 365 account's creation.

-Please reference the following resources for the admin and Office 365 users to configure multi and two-factor authentication for Microsoft Office 365:
+Please reference the following resources for the admin and Microsoft 365 users to configure multi and two-factor authentication for Microsoft 365: